SystemsApproach/ops/control.rst

 5.3.2 Connectivity Service
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Aether models 5G connectivity as a `Virtual Cellular Service (VCS)`,
+Aether models 5G connectivity as a `Slice`, which represents an
-which represents an isolated communication channel (and associated QoS
+isolated communication channel (and associated QoS parameters) that
-parameters) that connects a set of devices (modeled as a
+connects a set of devices (modeled as a `Device-Group`) to a set of
-`Device-Group`) to a set of applications (each of which is modeled as
+applications (each of which is modeled as an `Application`).
+For
-an `Application`).
-For example, an enterprise might configure one VCS
+example, an enterprise might configure one slice to carry IoT traffic
-instance to carry IoT traffic and another to carry video traffic.
-The
+and another slice to carry video traffic.
+The `Slice` model has the
-`VCS` model has the following fields:
+following fields:

-* `device-group`: A list of `Device-Group` objects that can participate in this `VCS`.
+* `device-group`: A list of `Device-Group` objects that can participate in this `Slice`.
 Each
   entry in the list contains both the reference to the `Device-Group` as well as an `enable`
   field which may be used to temporarily remove access to the group.
 * `application`: A list of `Application` objects that are either allowed or denied for this
-  `VCS`.
+  `Slice`.
 Each entry in the list contains both a reference to the `Application` as well as an
   `allow` field which can be set to `true` to allow the application or `false` to deny it.
-* `template`: Reference to the `Template` that was used to initialize this `VCS`.
+* `template`: Reference to the `Template` that was used to initialize this `Slice`.
 * `upf`: Reference to the User Plane Function (`UPF`) that should be used to process packets
-  for this `VCS`.
-It's permitted for multiple `VCS` to share a single `UPF`.
+  for this `Slice`.
+It's permitted for multiple `Slices` to share a single `UPF`.
-* `enterprise`: Reference to the `Enterprise` that owns this `VCS`.
+* `enterprise`: Reference to the `Enterprise` that owns this `Slice`.
+* `site`: Reference to the `Site` where this `Slice` is deployed.
+* `sst`, `sd`: 3GPP-defined slice identifiers assigned by the operations team.
-* `sst`, `sd`, `mbr.uplink`, `mbr.downlink`, `traffic-class`: Parameters that
+* `mbr.uplink`, `mbr.downlink`, `mbr.uplink-burst-size`,
+  `mbr.downlink-burst-size`.
+Maximum bit-rate and burst sizes for
+  this slice.

-  are initialized using a selected `template` (described below).
+The rate-related parameters are initialized using a selected
+`template`, as described below.
+Also note that this example
+illustrates how modeling can be used to enforce invariants, in this
+case, that the `Site` of the `UPF` and `Device-Group` must match the
+`Site` of the `Slice`.
+That is, the physical devices that connect to a
+slice and the UPF that implements the core segment of the slice must
+be constrained to a single physical location.

-At one end of a VCS connection is a `Device-Group`, which identifies a
+At one end of a Slice is a `Device-Group`, which identifies a set of
-set of devices that are allowed to use the VCS connection.
-The
+devices that are allowed to use the Slice to connect to various
-`Device-Group` model contains the following fields:
+applications.
+The `Device-Group` model contains the following fields:

 * `imsis`: A list of IMSI ranges.
 Each range has the following
   fields: